junglesta/junglestar.github.io/_products/streebiz.md

 ---
 #this page has no standalone output, it just get sucked into the offer page
 name: Google My Business
-type: streetbiz # streetbiz or empty
+type: streetbiz  #streetbiz, socialmedia or empty
 english:
   header: Want more customers finding your location?
   title: We make sure your business is on the map!